Alba Quinonez Flores v. United States of America

 No. 1:14-cv-03166 (E.D.N.Y.
 Filed May 20, 2014)

-On February 4, 2016, after Plaintiffs accepted the settlement offer of $80,000.00, the parties stipulated to the dismissal of the FTCA action against CBP.
+Thereafter, CBP offered to settle the case for $80,000.
+On February 4, 2016, after Plaintiff accepted the offer, the parties stipulated to the dismissal of the suit.

 Counsel: Law Office of David K.S.
 Kim, PC; Kurzban, Kurzban, Weinger; Americans for Immigrant Justice

 Contact: Ira Kurzban | Kurzban, Kurzban, Weinger | 305-444-0060 | firstname.lastname@example.org